-Community health workers supported by PETEN HEALTH volunteer to participate in a 3-year training program, in which they learn to diagnose and treat a multitude of health problems.
+Community health workers supported by Petén Health volunteer to participate in a three-year training program, in which they learn to diagnose and treat a multitude of health problems.
 When fully trained, they are able to help with infectious diseases such as diarrhea and pneumonia, chronic diseases such as asthma and diabetes, and emergencies such as lacerations and snake bites.
 Their work provides affordable, local care, and helps their neighbors avoid long, costly journeys in search of medical services.

 Bringing medicines to the village

-KELLY PFEIFER, MD recently joined the California Department of Health Care Services (DHCS) as the deputy director of mental health and substance use disorder services.
-She has long been a supporter of the community health workers in Peten.
+Kelly Pfeifer, M.D. has been on Petén Health's board since it was founded.
+She recently joined the California Department of Health Care Services (DHCS) as the deputy director of mental health and substance use disorder services.
+She has long been a supporter of the community health workers in Petén.